ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ---

-It has been over 14 years since the formalization of the fastq format [^1].
+It has been over 14 years since the formalization of the fastq format {% cite Cock2009 %}.
 It describes sequences and their quality scores.
 For paired end reads, sequences are encoded in separate files, usually called R1 and R2.
+Unfortunately despite the publication, fastq format is not entirely standardized!
+For example, it is possible to have a valid fastq format in either 4-line-per-entry format, or splitting sequences into multiple lines.
+Additionally, the defline itself is not entirely standardized and is basically free text.
-However, we have had a lot of innovations in sequence quality since then.
+However, we have had a lot of innovations in sequence formats since then.
 One of those innovations is the BAM format which is the binary alignment/mapping format.
 R1 and R2 are encoded in the same file.